Is Blanview Still the Only Option?

 How do IPS displays differ from Blanview?

-With optimizations (BEF, high-transmission panel) almost the same efficiency as Blanview, but with better contrast and black level, excellent viewing angle stability, very good color reproduction, lower prices and wide availability
+With optimizations (BEF, High-Transmission-Panel), nearly equivalent efficiency to Blanview, but with superior contrast and black level, excellent viewing angle stability, very good color reproduction, more competitive pricing, and broad availability.

-Standard IPS is less suitable without optimization in sunlight.
-However, with Brightness Enhancement Films (BEF) and High Transmission Panels (HTP), IPS displays achieve high brightness and retain their grayscale even in direct sunlight - in contrast to Toppan displays.
+Standard IPS is less suitable for sunlight without optimization.
+However, with Brightness Enhancement Films (BEF) and High-Transmission Panels (HTP), IPS displays achieve high brightness and retain their grayscale levels even under direct sunlight – unlike Toppan displays.

 Blanview: Premium price, limited availability

-Optimized IPS: Significantly cheaper, wide selection of manufacturers and modules
+Optimized IPS: Significantly more cost-effective, wide selection of manufacturers and modules

 Mobile devices with maximum energy efficiency